OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 - `X-HTTP-Method-Override`
 - `X-Method-Override`

 In order to test this, in the scenarios where restricted verbs such as PUT or DELETE return a “405 Method not allowed”, replay the same request with the addition of the alternative headers for HTTP method overriding, and observe how the system responds.
-The application should respond with a different status code (e.g. 200) in cases where method overriding is supported, such as in the following example:
+The application should respond with a different status code (*e.g.* 200) in cases where method overriding is supported.

+The web server in the following example does not allow the `DELETE` method and blocks it:

 ```bash
 $ nc www.example.com 80